 FDM is committed to driving gender diversity in the workplace and signed the United Nations CEO Statement of Support to cement our goal.
-We also host ‘Women in IT Advantage Sessions’ to directly benefit female college graduates, undergraduates and other women seeking to break into the IT industry.
+We also host ‘Women in IT Advantage Sessions’ to directly benefit female university graduates, undergraduates and other women seeking to break into the IT industry.

 About our campaign